Triangle

 7. Neuropsychology

-The Neuropsychology research group investigates how ageing and neurological disorders affect cognitive functioning.
-Using advanced neuroimaging and behavioural techniques, we study compensatory mechanisms and develop interventions to support cognitive health.
-Our aim is that the neuropsychology research from UNM will contribute to developing effective interventions and treatments.
+Our research investigates how ageing and neurological disorders affect cognitive functioning.
+Using advanced neuroscientific and behavioural techniques that paired with neuropsychological assessments, we study the ageing brain and its compensatory mechanisms, aid early diagnoses of age-related cognitive deficits, and develop interventions to support cognitive health.
+Our aim is for our neuropsychology research to contribute to the development of effective interventions and treatments.

 Research Focus Areas